huan-huanchen/home/_pages/about.md

 I work in the field of applied cryptography.
 I am particularly interested in lattice-based cryptographic primitives and protocols, such as updatable encryption, fully homomorphic encryption, searchable encryption, and secure multi-party computation.
 I am also interested in the application of those cryptographic tools in privacy-preserving machine learning.

-<span style="color: red;">I actively seek opportunities in the 2025 job market and would be pleased to connect with those interested in my work.
-Please feel free to reach out!</span>

 Publications
 ======